WonJoon-Yun/ABR-ASRGAN/README.md

 # Delay Sensitive and Power Efficient Quality Control of Dynamic Video Streaming using Adaptive Super Resolution

-This research is submitted to *IEEE Transactions on Mobile Computing* and is under *revision*.

 You can download youtube dataset on [here](https://www.dropbox.com/s/nsmu9v7fq2sgwue/youtube.zip?dl=0).

 Our codes will be published when our article is published on IEEE Xplore.